lqc/thinkcspy/source/index.rst

 by Peter Wentworth, Jeffrey Elkner, Allen B. Downey, and Chris Meyers

   (based on 2nd edition by Jeffrey Elkner, Allen B. Downey, and Chris Meyers)

-Other variations of this book may suit you better.
-See http://www.openbookproject.net/thinkcs

 Corresponding author: p.wentworth@ru.ac.za